grumpyclimber/portfolio/README.md

 I've extended the project with testing out multiple random seeds, checking many column combinations and different dataframe versions (based on cleaning techniques).

 ### 🏠 [ML house prices](https://github.com/grumpyclimber/portfolio/tree/main/ml/house_prices) - Building a linear regression model to predict house prices.
-Using feature selection techniques, outliers removal and feature engineering.
+Multiple feature engineering layers to merge various numeric and categorical columns into 1.
+Using feature selection techniques and testing different outliers removal methods.
 ### :taxi: [ML NYC taxi trips](https://github.com/grumpyclimber/portfolio/tree/main/ml/taxis_large) - An ongoing project with large datasets of NYC taxi trips.
-Importing and merging them with other data, all while trying to fit under strict memory limitations of a kaggle notebook.
+The core idea of this project is to experience working with large data.
+Using pandas big data techniques or Dask library to manage importing and merging  datasets, all while trying to fit under strict memory limitations of a kaggle notebook.

 ### 📋 [Project feedback](https://github.com/grumpyclimber/portfolio/tree/main/ml/nlp_feedback) -  Scraping and analyzing projects feedback.
-Scraping feedback to all of the published projects on Dataquest forum.
-Testing out different NLP techniques, applying machine learning to analyze text data.
+Another BeautifulSoup scraping session gathered feedback to all of the published projects on Dataquest forum.
+Having gathered a lof of text data.
+I've started testing out different NLP techniques, applying supervised and unsupervised machine learning to analyze text data.

 ---
 <a name="intros"></a>